dasch-swiss/dsp-tools/README.md

 The package consists of:
 - `dsplib` Python modules for accessing Knora using the API (ontology creation, data import/export etc.)
-- `knora-create-onto` A command line program to create an ontology out of a simple JSON description
+- `dsp-tools` A command line program to create an ontology out of a simple JSON description
 - `knora-reset-triplestore` A command line program to reset the content of the ontology.
 Does not require a restart of the Knora-Stack.